r3za-G/WordSquareApp/README.md

 Please request access to the Git repository from myself.

 ## Running the application from the command line.
 * Once the project has been cloned, we can compile the Java files and run the application using Gradle.
-Runnning this command from the root directory of the project to run the app with the specified arguments ```gradle run args="n xxxxxxxxxx"``` (n being the number of rows / columns of the word square and the second argument being the valid letters to create a word square).
+* Run this command ```gradle run args="n xxxxxxxx"``` from the root directory of the project to run the app with the specified arguments ('n' being the number of rows / columns of the word square and 'xxxxxxxx' being the valid letters to create a word square).

 ## Running the unit tests
 * To run the JUnit tests, type ```gradle test``` in the command line.